Distribution-free Deviation Bounds and The Role of Domain Knowledge in Learning via Model Selection with

-A classical instance of model selection is that of variable selection, in which each candidate model contains the hypotheses which depend on a subset of variables \cite{guyon2003,john1994}.
-A more general approach to model selection is Structural Risk Minimization in which the candidate models form a chain $\mathcal{M}_{1} \subseteq \cdots \subseteq \mathcal{M}_{n}$ of subsets with increasing VC dimension and the risk $\hat{L}$ is a penalization of the resubstitution risk of each model by its complexity (see \cite[Chapter~6]{vapnik1998} for more details, and \cite{anguita2012} for an example).

-Actually, there is a whole area of research that focuses on model selection by penalization, in which $\hat{L}$ is a penalized empirical risk.
-See \cite{massart2007} for an in-depth presentation of model selection by penalization, \cite{arlot2011,bartlett2008,koltchinskii2011,koltchinskii2001} for results in more specific learning frameworks and \cite{barron1999risk} for risk bounds in this instance.
-Another class of model selection frameworks is formed by those based on cross-validation techniques \cite{arlot2010survey,zhang2015cross,zhang1993model,kohavi1995}.

-An intrinsic characteristic of model selection frameworks is a bias-variance trade off, which is depicted in Figure \ref{fig_error}.
-On the one hand, when one selects from data a model $\hat{\mathcal{M}}$ among the candidates to learn on, he adds a bias to the learning process if $h^{\star}$ is not in $\hat{\mathcal{M}}$, since the best hypotheses $h^{\star}_{\hat{\mathcal{M}}}$ one can learn on $\hat{\mathcal{M}}$ may have a greater risk than $h^{\star}$, i.e., $L(h^{\star}_{\hat{\mathcal{M}}}) > L(h^{\star})$.
-Hence, even when the sample size is great, the learned hypothesis may not well generalize relative to $h^{\star}$.
+An intrinsic characteristic of model selection frameworks is a bias-variance trade-off, which is depicted in Figure \ref{fig_error}.
+On the one hand, when one selects from data a model $\hat{\mathcal{M}}$ among the candidates to learn on, one adds a bias to the learning process if $h^{\star}$ is not in $\hat{\mathcal{M}}$, since the best hypotheses $h^{\star}_{\hat{\mathcal{M}}}$ one can learn on $\hat{\mathcal{M}}$ may have a greater risk than $h^{\star}$, i.e., $L(h^{\star}_{\hat{\mathcal{M}}}) > L(h^{\star})$.
+Hence, even when the sample size is large, the learned hypotheses may not well generalize relative to $h^{\star}$.
 We call this bias type III estimation error, as depicted in Figure \ref{fig_error}.